Skip to main content

 Planting deciduous trees in your garden (particularly on the south-facing side) can shade your house in summer and allow sun to shine through in winter when the leaves have fallen.

-You can buy root barrier membranes to protect a patio or house foundations from damage caused by roots.
+You can buy root barrier membranes to protect a patio or house foundations from potential damage caused by roots.

 Saving water in the garden

-Using less water in the garden will help to make the most of resources, especially during drier months.
+Using less water in the garden will help to make the most of the resources, especially during drier months.

 Don't pave over gardens